so-cash/.github/linkedin.post.md

 📢 Stay tuned for more #socash posts.

 ## How so|cash payment work ?
 ♻️ Sustainable & Open Cash Framework (so|cash) is an EVM open source blockchain protocol enabling banks to open deposit accounts for their clients.
+Let's see how it works:

 🏦 Each bank, participating in the protocol, deploys their own smart contract, independently (via a provider or not), that will act as a back office for the bank's deposit accounts.
 Each bank records their relationships with other banks so smart contracts of each bank can interact with each other (equivalent to a RMA key exchange).